-- To enhance directed interviewing skills. - To develop the ability to formulate a differential diagnosis. - To become familiar with the presentation of common pediatric illnesses. - To become familiar with aspects of the pediatric history. - To gain an appreciation of the skills involved in assimilating information obtained from the history. - To develop and refine interviewing techniques as they apply to pediatric diseases.
+To develop the ability to formulate a differential diagnosis.
+To become familiar with the presentation of common pediatric illnesses.
+To become familiar with aspects of the pediatric history.
+To gain an appreciation of the skills involved in assimilating information obtained from the history.
+To develop and refine interviewing techniques as they apply to pediatric diseases.
+Pre-Requisites: None Requirements: Attendance and participation in the brief orientation and all 4 course sessions is MANDATORY.
+Out-of-class research on the assigned diagnoses, as preparation for in-class role-play related to the condition.

-Requirements:

-- Attendance and participation in the brief orientation and all 4 course sessions is MANDATORY. - Out-of-class research on the assigned diagnoses, as preparation for in-class role play related to the condition.